deis/workflow/src/installing-workflow/configuring-object-storage.md

 ### Credentials

 The registry reads the credential information from a `/var/run/secrets/deis/registry/creds/objectstorage-keyfile` file.
-This is generated automatically (as part of the `helm generate` command) based on the configuration options given in the https://github.com/deis/charts/blob/master/workflow-dev/tpl/objectstorage.toml file.
+This is generated automatically (as part of the `helm generate` command) based on the configuration options given in the [objectstorage.toml file][objectstorage-toml] file.

 ### Helm Chart